-Evaluation of Potential Expansion Areas for Inclusion in the NHS
+Evaluation of Potential Expansion Areas for Inclusion in the NHS subsequently re-visited once refined criteria for identifying NHS areas were completed as part of the policy analysis.

-The overall approach to identifying areas that could be recommended as expansions to the NHS involved a combination of screening criteria and site-by-site evaluations.
+The overall approach to identifying areas that could be recommended as expansions to the NHS involved a combination of screening criteria and site-bysite evaluations.
 The first step involved screening potential expansion areas against two criteria: